Trimble-Technology/creator-tutorials/CreatorNodeDocumentation/src/nodes/GraphAsset/documentation.md

 * _parameters_

-  * The JSON string containing key-value pairs that defines what values to set parameters in the referenced graph.
+  * A JSON string containing key-value pairs that defines what values to set parameters in the referenced graph.

-  * Here are some example of a JSON string

-    * {“Parameter1”:value,“Parameter2”:value}

-    * {“Length”:1000,“Width”:500}

 ### Outputs